-Sales revenue for the year ended 30 June 2011 was \$1,745,864, representing a decrease of 5% from the previous year's result of \$1,837,795.
-Sales revenue was negatively impacted by the strengthening of the Australian dollar with over 80% of the Company's revenue received in US dollars.
-The sales revenue associated with the routine clinical use of FerriScan continues to increase.
+Revenue for the year ended 30 June 2011 was \$1,745,864, representing a decrease of 5% from the previous year's result of \$1,837,795.
+Revenue was negatively impacted by the strengthening of the Australian dollar with over 80% of the Company's revenue received in US dollars.
+The revenue associated with the routine clinical use of FerriScan® continues to increase.